To Beep or Not to Beep: Plot

-The opening scene shows Wile E. Coyote reading a "Western Cookery" recipe book in total peace.
-Completely unaware that his prey has zoomed up behind him to sneak a peek at his book, he slurps at the prospect of a road-runner banquet featuring "Road Runner Surprise", and gets answered by another slurp.
-Turning to find himself nose-to-beak with the Road Runner, the Coyote gives himself a real headache responding to a startling "BEEP-BEEP!" from point-blank range.
+The opening scene shows Wile E. Coyote reading a "Western Cookery" recipe book.
+Completely unaware that his prey has zoomed up behind him, he slurps at the prospect of a road-runner banquet featuring "Road Runner Surprise", and gets answered by another slurp.
+Turning to find himself nose-to-beak with the Road Runner, Coyote gives himself a real headache responding to a startling "BEEP-BEEP!" from point-blank range.